AdobeDocs/analytics.en/help/analyze/landing.md

 ### Terminology

 * **[!UICONTROL Projects]** are things that you have built or that someone else has built and shared with you. [!UICONTROL Projects] also refers to blank projects and blank mobile scorecards.
-* **[!UICONTROL Reports]** refers to anything that was pre-built by Adobe, such as reports in Reports & Analytics and templates in Workspace. [!UICONTROL Reports] are also report templates that your company has built for you.
+* **[!UICONTROL Reports]** refers to anything that was pre-built by Adobe, such as reports in Reports & Analytics and templates in Workspace.
 * **[!UICONTROL Templates]** is no longer used as a term for Adobe's pre-built Workspace projects.
 They are now under [!UICONTROL Reports].
+The term [!UICONTROL Templates] is still used for templates your company created.

 ## Navigate the [!UICONTROL Projects] tab {#navigate-projects}